Spanish monitor Puigcerdá

-The Puigcerdá was the only monitor ever commissioned in the history of the Spanish Armada, and was acquired to defend the estuary of Bilbao and the coast of Cantabria during the Third Carlist War, at a price of ₧840,000.
+The Puigcerdá was the only monitor ever commissioned in the history of the Spanish Armada, and was acquired to defend the estuary of Bilbao and the coast of Cantabria during the Third Carlist War, at a price of 840,000 pesetas.

 Construction and naming

 The acquisition of Puigcerdá was approved on August 25, 1874, by General Serrano and Minister of Marine Rafael Rodriguez Arias.
 The contract for the construction of the ship was signed September 11, 1874, with the ship to be built in the shipyard of the Forges et Chantiers de la Méditerranée, in La Seyne, Toulon, France.

 By a Royal Order dated October 30, 1874 it was ordered that the ship be given the name:

 Third Carlist War service

 During the Third Carlist War, Puigcerdá defended the province of Vizcaya against Carlist troops.
 After the war the ship was laid up at Ferrol with the floating battery Duque de Tetuán, and was decommissioned in 1890.